-Our research group is interested in better understanding patterns of socio-spatial inequality in labour and migration:
+Our research group is interested in better understanding patterns of socio-spatial inequality in labour, migration and gender:

 Dr. Karin Schwiter